dcs619/dcs619.github.io/content/pages/1--projects/index.md

 Holtzman is a ReactJS cross-platform app using GraphQL to interface with Mongo, MySQL, and MSSQL databases.
 Released to 60k users in 2016; sunset in 2018 in favor of a simpler React Native rebuild.

 [CyberSource](https://github.com/NewSpring/Rock-Cybersource)

 CyberSource is an online payment gateway used by Rock.
 V1 was released in 2014 and used to process over $1M in event registrations.
 V2 was rewritten in 2016 as a fully-PCI compliant client-side plugin and actively being used to process non-profit donations and event registration payments.

 Tristate Maps

-Maps is a MeteorJS app to geocode, render, and segment over 150k addresses on MapBox tiles using MongoDB.
+Tristate Maps is a MeteorJS app to geocode, render, and segment over 150k addresses on MapBox tiles using MongoDB.
 Sunset in 2014.

 ## Corporate Source